 Can't see the 'Create new revision' box?

-It's very likely that you haven't saved your node yet.
-You will only be able to see the box once the node has been saved once (this will create the first revision).
+It's likely that you haven't saved your node yet - you will only be able to see the box once the node has been saved once (this will create the first revision).

 Navigate to the revisions tab for the node by using the contextual links in the frontend, or by editing the node in the backend, and then selecting the 'Revisions' tab.